wolfiex/CoolStuff/MCMchromeExtention/README.md

 ### Installing
 1.Go to `chrome://extentions` in the url box
 <img src='extentions.png'/>

-2.Drag and drop the following file <a href='https://github.com/wolfiex/CoolStuff/raw/master/MCMchromeExtention/MCMextention.nex'>download Extention here</a> file into the open window.
+2.Drag and drop <a href='https://github.com/wolfiex/CoolStuff/raw/master/MCMchromeExtention/MCMextention.nex'>this file</a> into the open window.

 3. Install and Enjoy